cloudtraining/masteringwebsecurity/masteringwebsecurity/springboot-jwt/README.md

  ### First you will need the following basic pieces of information:

  * client: testjwtclientid
- * secret: XY7kmzoNzl100
+ * secret: GJZUUzu4UFRzU
- * Non-admin username and password: john.doe and jwtpass
+ * Non-admin username and password: user and password
- * Admin user: admin.admin and jwtpass
+ * Admin user: admin and password
  * Example of resource accessible to all authenticated users:  http://localhost:8080/springjwt/cities
  * Example of resource accessible to only an admin user:  http://localhost:8080/springjwt/users